A closeup of a person wide awake after insomnia.

 The Effects of Sleep Apnea On Your Body

 Before diving into how sleep apnea dental appliances work, you must understand the importance of seeking treatment.
-Sleep quality is as, if not more important than diet and exercise for your overall well-being.
+Sleep quality is as, if not more important than, diet and exercise for your overall well-being.
 Quality sleep allows you to recover from the day’s stress, recharges your body and mind, and repairs damage to help you maintain optimal health.

 Treatments for Sleep Apnea